 User Submitted Content

 The submission process is very similar between the web and mobile app.
-The main discrepancy is that mobile app users cannot submit the Article content type.
+Mobile and web users can submit all types of content.

 The same types of notifications are displayed to users across both the web and mobile app.
 The only discrepancy is where the notifications are accessed on each device.